madkins23/go-slog/replace/README.md

 ```

 Changes the case of the string value of any attribute matching the specified key to
-upper-, lower-, or title-case as required.
+upper-, or lower-case as required.
 For example:
 ```go
 options := &slog.HandlerOptions{
 	ReplaceAttr: replace.ChangeCase(